followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/filterRow/operationDescriptions/between.md

 ===========================================================================

 <!--shortDescription-->
-A description of the 'between' operation.
+A description for the *"between"* operation.
 <!--/shortDescription-->

 <!--fullDescription-->